vsalc/e-dash/README.md

-# Claude Code: A Highly Agentic Coding Assistant - Course Materials & Links
+# Claude Code: A Highly Agentic Coding Assistant

+## Other DeepLearning Resources
+> :mortar_board: **Keep learning** → [Explore all DeepLearning.AI courses](https://www.deeplearning.ai/courses/) — taught by the people building the future of AI.
+Find your next one.
+>
+> :computer: **Explore more course artifacts** → [Browse the DeepLearning.AI course artifacts repo](https://github.com/https-deeplearning-ai/deeplearning-ai) to find notebooks, projects, and notes from other courses across the DeepLearning.AI library.

+## About this repository

 This repository contains the resources and links of the short course "Claude Code: A highly Agentic Coding Assistant".